22 Great LinkedIn Alternatives For All Of Your Business Networking Needs

 - Strike up a friendship that might become an opportunity to apply for a new job.

-One thing to note is that Reddit may not be the best place to find reliable work.
+One thing to note is that Reddit may not be the best place to find reliable work (for that you can look at Reddit alternatives).
 However, you never know what the connections you make will yield in months or years to come.
 If you're in a hurry to start a new job, you might be better off on some of the other LinkedIn alternatives.

 Slack is a messaging app that allows you to communicate with others in your network.
 It's primarily designed not for job hunting but rather for staying connected with a team.
 If you're looking for a great way to collaborate with people that you already know in place of social media, like LinkedIn, then Slack has the best platform for you.

-Another benefit of Slack is that it is compatible with top-notch integrations such as Microsoft Office 365 and Google Drive.
+Another benefit of Slack is that it is compatible with top-notch integrations such as Microsoft Office 365 and Google Drive (but be sure to also check out these Slack alternatives for more context).
 You can also automate communications to free up more of your most valuable resource -- time.

 14. Facebook groups